Diversity Hiring: How to Hire Diverse Talent for Your Company?

-The following guidelines can help you create effective diversity training for your employees:
+The following guidelines can help you create effective diversity training, and understand why diversity hiring is important for your employees.

-– Communicate clear diversity goals: Your hiring team should be aware of the diversity recruiting goals.
+– Communicate clear diversity hiring goals: Your hiring team should be aware of the diversity hiring goals.
 Share with them the results of your diversity survey and the targets you want to achieve with your next round of hiring.